 5 Dangerous Things To Let Your Children Do In Water

-Gever Tulley is the founder of the Tinkering School.* He explains in his TED Talk below 5 dangerous things you should let your kids do and describes why a little danger and these 5 things are ultimately good for both kids and grownups:
+Gever Tulley is the founder of the Tinkering School.
+He explained in his TED Talk [see below] five dangerous things you should let your kids do and describes why a little danger and these fiver things are ultimately good for both kids and grownups:

 1. Play with fire.